Northern Utah Fall Colors

-- Late-September brings peak fall color to many of Northern Utah’s most scenic destinations.
-The workshop will focus on Uinta and Wasatch areas including Alpine Loop, Mount Timpanogos, Mill Canyon Meadow and more!
+- Late September brings peak fall color to many of Northern Utah’s most scenic destinations.
+The workshop will focus on the Uinta and Wasatch Mountain areas.

 - We provide the transportation during the workshop so you don't have to worry about any rough roads.

-- Includes a final group dinner at one of the nicest restaurants in town to celebrate this novel experience and the new friends we have made.
+- Includes a final group dinner at one of the best restaurants in town to celebrate this novel experience and the new friends we have made.

 In order to give our clients the best possible photography experience, we keep the itinerary flexible to account for autumn color, weather conditions, and group interest.
 The workshop dates coincide with peak fall color in places like Uinta, Wasatch, and the surrounding areas.
 However, fall color can be a fickle thing and it sometimes comes earlier or later than predicted.
 We reserve the right to change the itinerary and shooting locations accordingly.

-- Day 1 – Sept 28: The workshop begins in Heber Valley, UT with a meet and greet along with a short orientation session and classroom style instruction.
-After a lunch break, we load up the rig and head towards Alpine Loop for an afternoon in the Aspen glades.
-We’ll stop to photograph the prime fall colors all along the way.
-After photographing a beautiful Wasatch Back fall sunset, we return to Heber Valley, UT after dark to check into our hotel.
+- Day 1 – Sept 27: The workshop begins at 10:00 a.m. in Heber Valley, UT with a short orientation session and classroom style instruction.
+After lunch, we load up the rig and head towards Alpine Loop for an afternoon in the Aspen glades, stopping to photograph the prime fall colors all along the way.
+After photographing a beautiful sunset along the Wasatch Back, we return to Heber City, UT after dark to check into our hotel.

-- Day 2 – Sept 29: We are up well before dawn to head to Ridge Line Trail for a Mount Timpanogos sunrise.
-Next, we take a mid-morning hike around Cascade Springs.
-After a lunch break, we head up to Squaw Peak, stopping at scenic overlooks along the way.
-We shoot sunset at Cascade Meadows and return back after dark.
+- Day 2 – Sept 28: We are up well before dawn for a short hike into the high country for a stunning sunrise over Mount Timpanogos.
+Next, we take a mid-morning hike around a very scenic area with wildlife and loads of autumn color.
+After a lunch break, we venture into the mountains on the other side of the valley, stopping at scenic overlooks along the way.
+We shoot sunset at one of our favorite areas and return back after dark.

-- Day 3 – Sept 30: Another early start and we head to Mill Canyon Meadow for sunrise and morning light.
-After sunrise, we stop at lookouts along Cascade Spring Road on our way back to Heber Valley.
-After lunch, we regroup and for a trip to Pine Canyon, finishing at Guardsman Pass for an amazing sunset.
-We return after sunset, sharing the amazing photographs that we have captured along the way.
+- Day 3 – Sept 29: It's another early start as we head towards Mill Canyon Meadow for sunrise and morning light.
+After sunrise, we stop at lookouts along a side road on our way back to Heber Valley.
+After lunch, we regroup and for a trip to a different canyon.
+For sunset, we do a short hike up a hill for some awe-inspiring views of the high country.
+Energy is high as we share the amazing photographs that captured at last light.

 We did not include hotel stays in the workshop package to give you the flexibility to stay where you’d like.
-We will spend all nights in Heber Valley, UT.
-It’s up to you if you want to stay the night of the 2nd off somewhere else.
-The workshop will be done by 8PM.
+We recommend you stay at the Holiday Inn Express in Heber City as that will be our central meeting place.
+The workshop will conclude no later than 9PM on Sept 30 so it’s up to you if you want to stay that night in Heber or head somewhere else.

 We aren’t planning any difficult hikes on this workshop, but we may have some days where we’ll hike up to 5 miles.
-All participants should be in good physical condition to be able to hike with their camera gear.
+All participants should be in good physical condition to be able to hike with their camera gear at higher altitudes.
 Make sure you bring cold weather clothing in case we get some nippy mornings in the high country.
+See the gear list further down.

 $1495/person + Tax